 Whatsapp, for example, introduced the blue ticks that let you know when your message has been read.
-If you don’t respond immediately, any skeptical person would think you’re either ignoring them or thinking too much about the reply.
-When, in reality, you could just be too busy to get back to them straightaway.
+If you don’t respond immediately, any sceptical person would think you’re either ignoring them or thinking too much about the reply.
+When, in reality, you could just be too busy to get back to them straight away.

 Some users seemed annoyed they couldn’t keep a close eye on their partners while others questioned the lack of trust in those relationships.